krypciak/CCMultiworldRandomizer/README.md

 ## How to generate your own multiworld with crosscode seeds

-Either:
-1. Download the [CrossCode development branch](https://github.com/CodeTriangle/Archipelago) and follow the [instructions for running from source](https://github.com/CodeTriangle/Archipelago/blob/crosscode-dev/docs/running%20from%20source.md).
-2. Download the APWorld file from the [releases page of the CrossCode development branch](https://github.com/CodeTriangle/Archipelago/releases/latest) and put it into `lib/worlds` in your Archipelago folder. **This integration requires Archipelago 0.4.2 to roll the seed**.
+Download the APWorld file from the [releases page of the CrossCode development branch](https://github.com/CodeTriangle/Archipelago/releases/latest) and put it into `lib/worlds` in your Archipelago folder. **This integration requires Archipelago 0.4.2 to roll the seed**.

 Then put your yamls in the `Players` directory and run the `Generate` program.
 If you need a yaml to build off of, we have some in the discord.